seongwonkc/argosyfinal/src/posts/2024-09-25-the-liv-golf-effect-how-saudi-investment-fractured-sports.md

 ---
+title: >-
-title: "The LIV Golf Effect: How Saudi Investment Fractured and Reshaped Professional Sports"
+  The LIV Golf Effect: How Saudi Investment Fractured and Reshaped Professional Sports
-author: "Yonghyuk Choi and Anthony Min"
+author: Yonghyuk Choi and Anthony Min
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2024-09-25T00:00:00.000Z"
+date: '2024-09-25T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - sports
   - finance
   - LIV Golf
   - Saudi Arabia
   - sportswashing
+excerpt: >-
-excerpt: "A seemingly infinite supply of cash from Saudi Arabia's Public Investment Fund didn't just create a new golf league—it challenged the entire business model of professional sports.
-A sports editor and a finance editor break down the fallout."
+  A seemingly infinite supply of cash from Saudi Arabia's Public Investment Fund didn't just create a new golf league—it challenged the entire business model of professional sports.
+A sports editor and a finance editor break down the fallout.
-image:
+image: >-
-image_credit:
+  /assets/images/2024/the-liv-golf-effect-how-saudi-investment-fractured-sports.jpg
+image_credit: Pixels Of Life — Unsplash
 ---

 **By Yonghyuk Choi and Anthony Min**